 Let’s just get right into it shall we 😄

-This recipe is very much like my easy, one rise cinnamon roll recipe.
+This recipe is very much like my easy, one rise cinnamon rolls recipe.
 In fact it’s pretty much the same except that one is adapted to make a smaller batch and only one rise.
 Today’s rolls are a tribute to the infamous Cinnabon cinnamon rolls which have managed to make their way into the hearts of millions all around the world.
 Did you know that it’s actually a father and son team who founded the franchise and they hired a very talented baker to create the Cinnabon roll recipe.
-She spent ages trying to come up with the best recipe and until this day, people everywhere are trying to re create those treasures.
+She spent ages trying to come up with the best recipe and until this day, people everywhere are trying to recreate those treasures.

 I actually strayed away from those who try to ‘clone a Cinnabon’.
 See my thought is that we already have that awesome recipe and no matter what you do, you can try everything, you’re never really going to create that exact same cinnamon roll.
 I spent months trying to, I made batch after batch, played around with recipes, researched the web to get as much info as I could to re create those gems.
 There are a few solid leads with plenty of resources that can be credited to have fabulous similarities to the original recipe.

 That’s how I decided to make these Cinnabon Style not Cinnabon clones/copycats 😄

 Let me just take a few moments to discuss the ingredients quickly.
 Since we’re going all out and making big, tall Cinnabon like rolls, I encourage everyone to get the best quality ingredients as possible.
 They really make a huuuuge difference!

 Cinnabon uses Makara cinnamon that is found in Asia.
 Some Cinnabon branches sell it and if you’re lucky to be close to one of those then by all means go get some! 😄 for all us not-so-fortune folks, please buy the highest quality cinnamon/cassia powder you can find.
 This is the first and foremost important ingredient and tip to make an amazing roll.
 Cinnamon is the star of the show after all 😉